activeadmin-plugins/active_admin_date_range_preset/README.md

 # active_admin_date_range_preset
-Preset links for ActiveAdmin date_range inputs

-This is JS-CSS add-on over inputs filter_date_range in sidebar filters
+Preset links for ActiveAdmin date_range inputs in sidebar filters in forms

-Use it as example and modify for your needs.

 This is how it looks like

 ![Step 1](/screen/step_1.jpg)

 ![Step 2](/screen/step_2.jpg)

 ## Installation